abdoitman/Tetris-Competition/README.md

 ```

 ## __[Scoring](#scoring)__
-Scoring points in the game depends solely on 2 parameters: `lines_cleared` at the timea and `level` of the player.<br>
+Scoring points in the game depends solely on 2 parameters: `lines_cleared` at the time and `level` of the player.<br>
 ### Points per line
 Points awarded after clearing the lines depends on how many lines are cleared in the single move according to the following table:
 | Lines cleared | Points |